- about us

 You should gauge both patient’s puncta prior to choosing which size plug(s) to use.
-Use an appropriately sized plug for each puncta.
-Please refer to the instructional video for further information.
+Katena offers the Coroneo Punctal Gauge part number 2040.

-The plug should be removed using appropriate fine forceps (i.e. fine curved or jeweler’s type forceps).
-The plug should be grasped around the vertical shaft of the plug below the rim (never grasp the edge of the exposed rim, this may damage the plug) and gently apply traction until the plug exits the puncta.
+Remove the plug using fine forceps (i.e. fine curved or jeweler’s type forceps).
+Grasp the plug around the vertical shaft below the rim and gently apply traction until the plug exits the puncta.
 For further information please refer to the instruction video.
 Watch the video here.

 Steve Blazejewski is the President & CEO of Katena Products, Inc. With over 25 years in the global medical technology industry, Steve leads all critical strategic, financial, and operational performance initiatives for the company.
 Most recently, he was President of the $12 billion Medical Solutions global business unit at Cardinal Health.
 Prior to that, he was President of the $4.5 billion Patient Monitoring & Recovery global business at Medtronic and led the divestiture of the Patient Recovery business to Cardinal.
 From 2012-2015, Steve was President of Covidien’s $2 billion General Surgical Products global business prior to Medtronic’s acquisition, and has held a variety of sales, sales management, marketing, and general management roles.
 He is a graduate of the University of Pennsylvania.